kbase/project_guides/remote_debug.md

 replace mysecret with whatever you would like to use, here we have used port 3000 for the debugger

 ### Configuring VSCode
+note: this assumes you already have the Python extension by Don Jayamanne installed

 edit the launch.json file for your workspace settings